pryrt/modsmoke/README.md

 App::cpanminus::reporter installed on AppVeyor; going to try on Travis.

 If that works, then I will want to work on encrypting my CPANTESTERS credentials for both frameworks

+By running cpanm-reporter without a config, I got error messages
+- travis-ci: file '/home/travis/.cpanreporter/config.ini' not found
+- appveyor: file 'C:\Users\appveyor\.cpanreporter\config.ini' not found

+So that tells me where I need to go next.

+Now I need to research the secure/encrypted files